theoremlp/rules_multitool/readme.md

 Save your lockfile and ensure the file is exported using `export_files` so that it's available to Bazel.

+### Bazel Module Usage

-Once your lockfile is defined, load the ruleset in your **MODULE.bazel** and create a hub that refers to your lockfile:
+Once your lockfile is defined, load the ruleset in your MODULE.bazel and create a hub that refers to your lockfile:

 ```python
 bazel_dep(name = "rules_multitool", version = "0.0.0")